top of page

 Working Mom - Work-life Balance

-If you're currently suffering from high employee churn, one place you should check is employee work-life balance.
-Compared to the status quo about 2 years ago, we live in a completely different time right now.
+If you're currently suffering from high employee churn, one area you must evaluate is employee work-life balance.
+Today, we live in a completely different time.
 Companies with a solid remote work policy have already caught on the drift, making relevant adjustments to accommodate new employee preferences.

 For instance, more and more employees have emphasized their preference for remote or hybrid work against in-office work arrangements, even after the pandemic.
-The remote work model has always been in existence long before the advent of the coronavirus pandemic.
-But having been reinforced into increased adoption by a significant proportion of the American workforce due to the pandemic, remote work has come to stay for good.
+Having been reinforced into increased adoption by a significant proportion of the American workforce due to the pandemic, remote work has come to stay for good.

 The benefits include better work-life balance and reduced expenditure on commuting for employees, and reduced operational costs for employers.
-Many parents are now a bit more involved in their kids' affairs and other domestic engagements while still churning out great work.
-The interesting part is that the majority of workers who have tasted this want it to remain so.
+Many parents are now a bit more involved in their kids' affairs and other domestic engagements while still producing great work.

 Workplace Resources